w3f/polkadot-wiki/docs/learn/how-to/choose-nomination-pool.md

 Nomination pools are designed to permissionlessly allow members to pool their funds together and act as a single nominator account.
 The minimum to join a nomination pool and earn rewards is low: just 1 DOT on Polkadot or 0.00166666665 KSM on Kusama.
 You can read more about nomination pools in [this article](../../general/dashboards/staking-dashboard.md).

-It is important to do your own research before joining a nomination pool.
+It's important to do your own research before joining a nomination pool.
 When you join a pool, your funds remain in your custody; however, you trust the pool administration to use them to nominate in your interest.
-If the pool is not managed effectively, you may not earn the expected rewards.
+If the pool isn't managed effectively, you may not earn the expected rewards.
 The pool administration's choice of validators can lead to slashing, and you and other pool members may lose funds.

 !!! warning "IMPORTANT"

     Please remember that to switch a nomination pool, you need to unbond first.
 The unbonding period is 28 days on Polkadot and 7 days on Kusama.
-During the unbonding period, you are not earning rewards.
+During the unbonding period, you aren't earning rewards.
 So, make sure to choose a nomination pool you'll be happy with.

 If you want to have more control of your nominations and monitor them yourself, you can stake solo, but remember that the minimum stake to earn rewards is much higher in that case: